ricmonmol/ricmonmol/README.md

 ### Aloha 👋

-My name is Ricardo, I considered myself as a tech enthusiastic 🛰️ 📡 💻 and I also like urban farming 🌾 and cool-tech agriculture 🚜!.
+My name is Ricardo, I considered myself as a tech enthusiastic 🛰️ 📡 💻 I also like urban farming 🌾 and cool-tech agriculture 🚜!.

 I'm a **fullstack developer** student: Javascript, Nodejs, React, HTML, CSS.
 I'm also a Linux user and a Arduino/Raspberry fan!